RashadTanjim/Galaxy-Shooting/README.md

 # Galaxy-Shooting

-Simple Shooting game having firebase login, sign-in options, score viewing from firebase.

-#### Game Rules: If you miss 5 planets to blast, the game will over.
-If you got hit with any planet, the game will over.
-Happy Playing!
+A 2D space shooter game developed & designed for Android platforms.
+The game leverages Firebase for user authentication and score management, providing a seamless experience for players.

+Game Features:

+    User Authentication: Players can sign up and log in using Firebase, ensuring personalized gameplay and secure data storage.

+    Score Tracking: Scores are stored and retrieved from Firebase, allowing players to view their performance and track progress over time.

+    Game Rules:
+        The game concludes if the player misses five planets to blast.
+        The game also ends if the player is hit by any planet.

+Technical Details:

+    Development Environment: The game is developed using Java, adhering to Android development standards.

+    Game Engine: The game utilizes bitmap graphics to render 2D visuals, ensuring smooth and responsive gameplay.

 ##### All Rights Reserved | Md.
-Rashad Tanjim | https://rashadtanjim.info
+Rashad Tanjim